Click the image above to view jury trial docket or any jury duty cancellations.

 How Is a Juror Selected For a Particular Case?

-Cases will usually be heard by juries of 6 or 12 jurors.
+Cases will be heard by jury of 6 jurors.
 A larger group, called a panel, will be sent to the trial court (courtroom) where the jurors will be questioned under the supervision of the Judge.
 A juror may be excused from the panel if it is shown that the juror cannot act impartially concerning the case to be heard.
 In addition, each side is allowed to remove a given number of jurors from the panel without having to show any reason.
 However, a juror may not be removed because of his or her race or gender.
-The trial jury will be the first 6 or 12 of the remaining jurors on the panel.
+The trial jury will be the first 6 remaining jurors on the panel.

 What Is Voir Dire or Questioning of the Jury Panel?